AwsSG/emojiplayground/README.md

  - [GitHub:](https://github.com/)
      - Was used for all storing and backup of the code pertaining to the project.
  - [Bootstrap:](https://getbootstrap.com/)
-     - Was used as a framework for the fron end design and layout.
+     - Was used as a framework for the front end design and layout.
  - [MongoDB:](https://www.mongodb.com/)
      - Was used for the database program.
  - [Flask:](https://flask.palletsprojects.com/en/2.1.x/)